 Zollinger-Ellison syndrome is a condition in which there is increased production of the hormone gastrin.
 Most of the time, a small tumor (gastrinoma) in the pancreas or small intestine produces the extra gastrin in the blood.

 Z-E syndrome; Gastrinoma

 Zollinger-Ellison syndrome is caused by tumors.
 These growths are most often found in the head of the pancreas and the upper small intestine.
 The tumors produce the hormone gastrin and are called gastrinomas.
 High levels of gastrin cause production of too much stomach acid.

 Gastrinomas occur as single tumors or several tumors.
 About one-half to two-thirds of single gastrinomas are cancerous (malignant) tumors.
 These tumors often spread to the liver and nearby lymph nodes.

 Many patients with gastrinomas have several tumors as part of a condition called multiple endocrine neoplasia type I (MEN I).
 People with this condition often have tumors of the pituitary gland (brain) and parathyroid gland (neck), as well as tumors of the pancreas.

 Signs include ulcers in the stomach and small intestine.

-Surgery to remove a single gastrinoma may be done if there is no evidence that it has spread to other organs (such as lymph nodes or the liver).
-Surgery on the stomach (gastrectomy) to control acid production is rarely needed today.
+Surgery to remove a single gastrinoma may be done if the tumors have not spread to other organs.
+Surgery on the stomach (gastrectomy) to control acid production is rarely needed.

 Call your health care provider if you have severe abdominal pain that does not go away, especially if it occurs with diarrhea.